Real Estate M&A Activity in Europe, Middle East and Africa: a tale of two regions

 However, certain sectors in Europe are poised for continued growth.
 "Within asset classes, there is a clear shift away from offices and towards residential, for example, multifamily, student housing, co-living, and also a further increase in the logistics and semi-industrial asset class.
 This is clearly driven through demographic and societal change; i.e. remote work and e-commerce," Nicolas adds.

 Niek’s perspective on the outlook is, “When it comes to investment volume for European I&L, I expect to see an upward trend in deal volume due to lower interest rates and an abundance of capital available to be deployed.
-However, some factors like land supply constraints, power grid congestion, longer development periods and decreased occupier demand could slow this expected growth as supply of newly built industrial and logistics properties will be limited.”
+However, some factors like land supply constraints, power grid congestion, longer development periods, and decreased occupier demand could slow this expected growth as the supply of newly built industrial and logistics properties will be limited.”

 You may also be interested in